 Available at the Jacob Lawrence Gallery.
-It may also be found at Mount Analogue or through Open Editions.
+It may also be found at Mount Analogue, The Elliott Bay Book Company, and through Open Editions.
 The cost is $15 for students and $20 for all others.
 Proceeds support the next issue of the journal.

 The Jake Journal

 Monday expands on the legacy of the The Jake Journal, created for and by students and published by the gallery.
 All links below go to large PDF files.